minagawah/cra-ts-emotion-tailwind-solution/README.md

 and
 [tailwindcss](https://tailwindcss.com/)
-to work on my CRA app with TypeScript support, and I do not want others to suffer as I did...
+to work on my CRA app with TypeScript support, and I do not want others to suffer as I did....
-This is a sample app to illustrate some of my solutions.
+This is a sample app to illustrate my solutions.
+Also, I finally figure out the workaround for Jest + Enzyme

 <a id="what"></a>